How to Deal With a Cranky, Crabby Husband

 Extra Tips on Cranky Control

 - Mental and physical stress often make people complain about innocuous topics.
 It's a stress relief to expel the energy in an aggravated voice.
 Your husband isn't hitting you or verbally abusing you when he gripes, so accept his complaining as a good way to get rid of stress.
-There are wives who deal with much more than complaining and general crabbiness, so consider your lot to not be so bad.
+There are wives who deal with much more than complaining and general crabbiness, so consider your lot to not be so bad in this case.

 - Call him Crabbycakes.
 Give him a cute nickname you keep for him in general, and just kiss him when he is feeling down.
 Keep the mood in the house light when you can.
 Somehow this will lighten his overall mood.